Chapter 15 Introduction to PowerPoint

 Insert Hyperlinks

 One of the most useful buttons in the Links group is the Link button.
 The bottom part of this button can be clicked to insert a recently used file.
 The top part of the button can be clicked to open the Insert Hyperlink dialog box.
-The left side of the box proves the user with options to link to, such as an existing file, web page, or email address.
+The left side of the box provides the user with options to link to, such as an existing file, web page, or email address.

-A hyperlink is composed of two parts – the text to displayed (on the slide) and the address (e.g., website, file location).
+A hyperlink is composed of two parts – the text to be displayed (on the slide) and the address (e.g., website, file location).

 To insert a hyperlink, select the top portion of the Link command in the Links group on the Insert tab.
 When the Insert Hyperlink dialog box appears, select the type of hyperlink on the left side of the box (Figure 15A).
 Complete the Text to display field, the address, and any additional fields.
 Click OK.
 The text in the Text to display field will appear on the slide (Figure 15B).
 When the user clicks the hyperlink, the web page, document, etc. will open.

-A hyperlink can also be applied to text using the right-click menu.
+A hyperlink can also be applied to text using the right click menu.
 To do this, select the text on the slide, right click, and select Link from the right click menu.
 The Insert Hyperlink dialog box appears.
 Complete the fields required and click OK.

 Image showing the text to display and the address fields when hyperlinking to a website